jirib/notes/README.md

 On OpenSUSE TW *mhvtl* consists of:

-- `mhvtl-load-modules.service` systemd unit which loads `mhvtl` kernel module which also acts as a pseudo HBA
+- `mhvtl-load-modules.service` systemd unit which loads `mhvtl` kernel module and also acts as a pseudo HBA
   ``` shell
   $ lsscsi -C | grep mhvtl
   [1]    mhvtl